patrick-finke/mecs/README.md

   scene.stop(*stopSystems)
 ```

-#### Checking if an entity is alive
+#### Check if an entity is alive

-To check if an entity is alive, consider tagging it with an appropriate component when creating it and then checking for that component.
+In `mecs` there is no concept of 'alive' for an entity.
+An entity id can either be valid (in which case its components may be manipulated) or invalid (where attempted component manipulation results in an exception).
+A once valid entity id cannot be invalidated.
+To check if an entity is alive, consider tagging it with an `Alive` component when creating it and then checking for that component.

 ```python
 class Alive():